'How and why did you start your fair trade business, The African Fabric Shop?'

 Magie Relph's passion for African textiles, heritage and design began in the 1980s, as she spent several years travelling and working all over Africa as a cook on an overland expedition truck.
 She made her first patchwork quilt on the road, collecting scraps of African fabrics as she travelled.
 She sewed them together into patchwork to kill the time at border posts.

-Bob Irwin got hooked on Africa as a ten year-old.
+Bob Irwin got hooked on Africa as a ten year-old in his native Canada.
 His teacher Mr. Wilson - who was born in Angola and taught for years in Nigeria - gave him an African porcupine quill.
 It took twenty years of dreaming, but he eventually got there, joining Magie in the overland business as a tour leader, driver and mechanic (sort of).

 After getting married in Nairobi, they gravitated back to the UK.
 Magie continued to develop creatively as a textile artist and quilter.
 Bob became a technical author in an exciting new sector called 'the internet'.

-Meanwhile, Magie started doing talks and workshops for patchwork, embroidery and textile groups, always bringing along some goodies for sale from her growing stash of African fabrics.
+Meanwhile, Magie - encouraged by her patchwork teacher Janice Gunner - started doing talks and workshops for patchwork, embroidery and textile groups, always bringing along some goodies for sale from her growing stash of African fabrics.

 By the time Bob built the first African Fabric Shop website they were back on the road in Africa researching, documenting and buying even more African fabrics.